What Happened To Just The Cheese After Shark Tank?

 Just the Cheese is reportedly making millions in revenue

-It's unusual for a "Shark Tank" entrepreneur to have three deals on the table from sharks — and it's even more unusual for an entrepreneur to walk away from all three of them.
-However, David Scharfman knew what was best for his business, and he's ultimately continued to be a presence in the grocery world despite not striking a deal.
-During his appearance on the show, Scharfman claimed that his products could be found in 700 stores as well as 1,300 7-Eleven locations.
-Today, Just the Cheese can be purchased in over 2,500 supermarkets and grocery stores across the nation, including Wegmans, Publix, Target, and Walmart, as well as on Amazon.
-In fact, while Scharfman told the Sharks that Just the Cheese was ranked in the mid 300s on Amazon Grocery's best-seller list in 2020, it holds the top spot for Amazon's best-selling cheese product today.
+It's unusual for a "Shark Tank" entrepreneur to receive three deal offers from the Sharks — and even more unusual for the entrepreneur to walk away from all of them.
+However, David Scharfman knew what was best for his business, and his presence in the grocery world continued, despite the fact that he didn't land a deal in the Tank.
+During his appearance on the show, Scharfman claimed that his products could be found in 700 stores, as well as 1,300 7-Eleven locations.
+According to some estimates, Just the Cheese could be purchased in over 2,500 supermarkets and grocery stores across the nation by 2023, including Wegmans, Publix, Target, and Walmart, as well as on Amazon.
+In fact, while Scharfman told the Sharks that Just the Cheese was ranked in the mid 300s on Amazon Grocery's best-seller list in 2020, it holds the number-two spot on Amazon's list of best-selling cheese products today.

-According to Shark Tank Blog's 2022 update, the company comfortably earns around $4 million in total revenue each year, though Mashed could not independently verify those numbers.
-However, given Just the Cheese's sales before the "Shark Tank" appearance, $4 million doesn't seem outlandish.
+According to Shark Tank Blog's 2022 update, the company comfortably earns around $4 million in total revenue each year, though Mashed could not independently verify that number.
+Given Just the Cheese's sales before Scharfman's "Shark Tank" appearance, however, $4 million doesn't seem too outlandish.

 Where is Just the Cheese now?

-With its social media following and media features, there's no denying that Just the Cheese has become a household name.
-While the Just the Cheese website suggests that David Scharfman and his wife Connie still run the company, Dairy Foods reports that in late 2022, John B. Sanfilippo & Son Inc. purchased all of the company's assets from Specialty Cheese Co.
-Inc. As of 2023, Just the Cheese is estimated to have a net worth of $10 million, bringing in $4 million annually.
+With its presence on Amazon and in the media, there's no denying that Just the Cheese is practically a household name.
+While the brand's website suggests that David Scharfman and his wife Connie still run the company, a press release reports that in late 2022, John B. Sanfilippo & Son, Inc. purchased all of the company's assets from Specialty Cheese Co.
+Inc. As of 2023, Just the Cheese's estimated net worth is $10 million, and it brings in an estimated $4 million annually.